Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

   <img src="./Gallery/Benchmark/24.6s_15K.png" alt="DragonOpaqueBenchmark" width="700" height="700" />
 </p>

 Accumulating 15.000 samples per pixel on a 1000x1000 image (so 15,000,000,000 samples) takes around **24.6s**.
-Here where we have a single mesh white white albedo we get no performance boost from running roulette as there is no absorbtion, the material is a perfect reflector.
-Also because of the fact that we have a single model that is lit by the env map we do not actually need 15K samples to produce a quality image, that's because the variance from the env map is relativaly slow.
-A 1k would suffice for this particular scene.
+Here where we have a single mesh with white albedo we get no performance boost from running roulette as there is no absorbtion, the material is a perfect reflector.
+Also because of the fact that we have a single model that is lit by the env map, we do not actually need 15K samples to produce a quality image, that's because the variance from the env map is relativaly low.
+A 1k spp would suffice for this particular scene.

 ### Transparent